Smoren/validator-php/README.md

 ## License

-PHP Formula Tools is licensed under the MIT License.
+PHP Validation Tools is licensed under the MIT License.